Curriculum

 NDT Capstone (NDT133)

-This course will include a review of topics in preparation for the ABRET Registry Examination and student will complete practice exams.
-Student will complete a record review presentation of a patient test they performed to summarize and demonstrate their knowledge of concepts learned in the classroom as well as the technical skills of the neurodiagnostic procedure from start to finish.
+This course will include a review of topics in preparation for the ABRET Registry Examination and students will complete practice exams.
+Students will complete a record review presentation of a patient test they performed to summarize and demonstrate their knowledge of concepts learned in the classroom as well as the technical skills of the neurodiagnostic procedure from start to finish.
 Prerequisites: NDT111, 112, 113, 119; 121, 122, 123, 129, 131, 132; Parallel: NDT139.

 Clinical Practicum II (NDT139)